Akuda/fedkit/README.md

 There are several variants of fedkit either in development or available now.
 They have the base frontend workflow with a site generator included.
 The current variants are:

-* [fedkit](https://github.com/PJL101/fedkit) - The original, non static site generator version,
+* [fedkit](https://github.com/PJL101/fedkit) - The base, non static site generator version,
 * [fedkit-hugo](https://github.com/PJL101/fedkit-hugo) - Designed for a static website, with or without a blog.

 ## Install